Chapter 8, Part C: Conclusion- Hunters of Reigate

 “No, ma’am,” he chuckled at Mrs. Ormond.
 “I have some business to attend to yet—“

 “Yes, yes,” the woman nodded vigorously.
 “I shan’t keep you then.
 I know you have much on your mind with all this snow.
 And so did poor Edmund.
-Now he’s absolutely too ill to visit Miss Elanore— and after I had baked all that–“
+Now he’s absolutely too ill to visit Miss Elanore.
+After I had baked all that food!”

 The mention of Elanore had revived Edmund slightly.
-“Mother,” he called out before falling into a fit of coughing.
+“Mother,” he called out as he tried to sit up yet again, only to be thwarted by a fit of coughing.

-“Mrs. Ormond—“ the guildmaster turned around, his brow suddenly furrowed.
-“I have a tisane that might help Edmund if you would bring that water–”
+“Mrs. Ormond.”
+The guildmaster turned around, his brow furrowed.
+“I have a tisane that might help Edmund if you would bring that water.”

 She nodded before running off to the other room.
 The guildmaster drew up a stool and sat near Edmund.